 Areas of Expertise

-Collaboration in Supply Chains; Global Logistics and Supply Chain Strategy; International Logistics; Strategic Sourcing; Collaborative Planning, Forecasting & Replenishment
+Collaboration in Supply Chains; Global Logistics and Supply Chain Strategy and Innovation; International Logistics; Strategic Sourcing; Collaborative Planning, Forecasting & Replenishment

 Ph.D., NORTHWESTERN UNIVERSITY Evanston, Illinois